 The Albertina opens daily and usually has extended hours during top exhibitions, typically from 9 am to 6 pm (with late opening on one or two days a week).

 Tickets to the museum cost €16 for adults at the time of writing, with concessions.
 This may change by the time the Dürer exhibition starts.
-Entrance tickets are available on site or online from the Albertina.
-At the moment, a Vienna Pass gets you free entry.
+Fast-track tickets* are available.
+At the moment, a Vienna Pass (see my review) gets you free entry.